-The implementation of this Strategy will be monitored by assessment and reporting against the following Key Performance Indicators (KPIs) as part of Council's annual reporting requirements:
+The implementation of this Strategy will be monitored by assessment and reporting against the following Key Performance Indicators (KPIs) as part of Council's annual reporting requirements.
+Monitoring of KPIs over time should see an overall increase in affordable rental housing and reduction in homelessness and households in housing stress.

 - Number of affordable rental dwellings for very low and low income households created as a result of partnerships between Council and community housing providers and/or the private sector.
 Data can be collected by Council; - Net change (loss/gain) in Social (Public and Community) Housing.
-Data can be obtained from FACS Housing NSW and local community housing providers. - Number of affordable rental dwellings for very low and low income households created through other agencies or mechanisms, including FACS Housing NSW and Community Housing Providers.
+Data can be obtained from FACS Housing NSW and local community housing providers; - Number of affordable rental dwellings for very low and low income households created through other agencies or mechanisms, including FACS - Housing NSW and Community Housing Providers.
 Data can be collected by Council; - Number of affordable housing dwellings for very low and low income renters and low income purchasers provided through the market.
-Data can be obtained from FACS Housing NSW Rent and Sales Reports; - Increase in supply of lower cost housing types/products created through the market.
-Data can be obtained from FACS Housing NSW Rent and Sales Reports; - Reduction in local homelessness, including appropriate accommodation of rough sleepers, people living temporarily with others, or living in inappropriate, unsafe or severely overcrowded accommodation.
-Data can be provided by agencies such as the Homeless Hub; - Reduction in the proportion of very low and low income households in housing stress.
-Data can be obtained from the Census every five years; - Retention of diverse income, age and employment groups in the LGA.
-Data can be obtained from the Census every five years.
+Data can be obtained from FACS Housing NSW Rent and Sales Reports;